jayadeep11/gh_script/README.md

-# GitHub Browser Script
+# gh_command

-This Bash script allows you to quickly open various GitHub pages related to your account using the browser.
-You can easily navigate to your repositories, SSH keys, tokens, and other personal repositories by passing specific arguments to the script.
+## Description

-## Usage
+`gh_command` is a simple Bash script to quickly navigate to specific GitHub URLs using the Brave browser by passing simple keys.

-Run the script with one of the following arguments to open the respective GitHub pages in browser.
+## Installation